425her0/MSA-Net/README.md

 # SAM-UNet
-Code for paper ‘SAM-UNet：A stacked architecture with multi-unit for semantic segmentation from urban scenes’
+Code for paper ‘Multi-unit stacked architecture: An urban scene segmentation network based on UNet and ShuffleNetv2’
 ## Requirements
 * python 3.8
 * pytorch 1.11.0